honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 ## Changelog

+### **2024/10/23**

+- Refactor the code structure and split some of the code into separate files.
+- During the proxy process, if the proxy server suddenly fails, it will automatically request to replace the proxy server and reset the replacement timer.

 ### 2024/09/29

 - Removed the less-used single cycle mode and replaced it with a custom mode, allowing users to customize the proxy switching logic based on needs.